joseph-flinn/site/data/posts/0037-understanding-and-influence.md

 was my inability to effectively communicate what I was thinking or how it would impact the problem we were trying to solve.

-The Navy SEALs have a term for ignoring .
+The Navy SEALs have a term for this.
 Being a "tortured genius" is defined as someone failing to take responsibility for one's actions in a situation and instead blaming it on everyone else because they cannot see the genius of the plan and execute it (Willink 2015).
 Applied to solving problems, ineffective communication leads to the same thing: blaming everyone else for not being able to understand the genius or even the expertise that one brings to the table.